railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Each location can be given an address.
 That enables you to create a location for a customer or a supplier, for example.
 You can then give it the address of that customer or supplier.
-You should indicate to Open ERP on the partner form that it should use this location rather than the default location given to partner deliveries.
+You should indicate to OpenERP on the partner form that it should use this location rather than the default location given to partner deliveries.

 .. tip:: Subcontracting production

     You'll see in the chapter, :ref:`ch-mnf`, that it is possible to assign a location to a manufacturing workcenter.
-    If this location is at a supplier's you must give it an address so that Open ERP can prepare a delivery order
+    If this location is at a supplier's you must give it an address so that OpenERP can prepare a delivery order
     for the supplier and a receive operation for the manufactured goods.

-    Creating a location specifically for a partner is also a simple solution for handled consigned stocks in Open ERP.
+    Creating a location specifically for a partner is also a simple solution for handled consigned stocks in OpenERP.

 .. note:: Consigned Stock